Dunning–Kruger effect: Practical significance

-Another implication concerns fields in which self-assessments play an essential role in evaluating skills.
-They are commonly used, for example, in vocational counseling or to estimate the information literacy skills of students and professionals.
-The Dunning–Kruger effect indicates that such self-assessments often do not correspond to the underlying skills, thereby rendering them unreliable as a method for gathering this type of data.
-Independent of the field of the skill in question, the metacognitive ignorance often associated with the Dunning–Kruger effect may inhibit low performers from improving themselves.
+Another implication concerns fields in which researchers rely on people's self-assessments to evaluate their skills.
+This is common, for example, in vocational counseling or to estimate students' and professionals' information literacy skills.
+According to Khalid Mahmood, the Dunning–Kruger effect indicates that such self-assessments often do not correspond to the underlying skills.
+It implies that they are unreliable as a method for gathering this type of data.
+Regardless of the field in question, the metacognitive ignorance often linked to the Dunning–Kruger effect may inhibit low performers from improving themselves.
 Since they are unaware of many of their flaws, they may have little motivation to address and overcome them.

 Not all accounts of the Dunning–Kruger effect focus on its negative sides.
 Some also concentrate on its positive sides, e.g. that ignorance is sometimes bliss.
 In this sense, optimism can lead people to experience their situation more positively, and overconfidence may help them achieve even unrealistic goals.
 To distinguish the negative from the positive sides, two important phases have been suggested to be relevant for realizing a goal: preparatory planning and the execution of the plan.
-Overconfidence may be beneficial in the execution phase by increasing motivation and energy, but it can be detrimental in the planning phase since the agent may ignore bad odds, take unnecessary risks, or fail to prepare for contingencies.
-For example, being overconfident may be advantageous for a general on the day of battle because of the additional inspiration passed on to his troops, but disadvantageous in the weeks before by ignoring the need for reserve troops or protective gear.
+According to Dunning, overconfidence may be beneficial in the execution phase by increasing motivation and energy.
+However it can be detrimental in the planning phase since the agent may ignore bad odds, take unnecessary risks, or fail to prepare for contingencies.
+For example, being overconfident may be advantageous for a general on the day of battle because of the additional inspiration passed on to his troops.
+But it can be disadvantageous in the weeks before by ignoring the need for reserve troops or additional protective gear.

+Historical precursors of the Dunning–Kruger effect were expressed by theorists such as Charles Darwin ("Ignorance more frequently begets confidence than does knowledge") and Bertrand Russell ("...in the modern world the stupid are cocksure while the intelligent are full of doubt").
 In 2000, Kruger and Dunning were awarded the satirical Ig Nobel Prize in recognition of the scientific work recorded in "their modest report".